Pain · Mittelstand

 If the distribution agreement covers warehousing, order fulfilment, customs, and returns but does not name "US lead generation" or "US OEM commercial representation" as a scoped deliverable, the distributor is doing the contract.
 The pipeline gap is upstream of them.

 Distribution solves logistics.
-The commercial frame is a different job.
+The sales story is a different job.

 Most distributors are sized for fulfilment, not for representing a foreign manufacturer to a large procurement function.
-The US OEM expects the manufacturer to carry the commercial frame and the distributor to carry the freight.
+The US OEM expects the manufacturer to carry the sales story and the distributor to carry the freight.
 The distributor knows this.
 The manufacturer often does not.

 A manufacturer that shows up only through a small US distributor with no US-facing site of its own sorts into "foreign vendor, talk to distributor."
 That sort kills the commercial conversation before the buyer ever reaches the product.